pandas-dev/pandas/doc/source/user_guide/visualization.rst

 From version 1.5 and up, matplotlib offers a range of pre-configured plotting styles.
 Setting the style can be used to easily give plots the general look that you want.
 Setting the style is as easy as calling ``matplotlib.style.use(my_plot_style)`` before creating your plot.
-For example you could write ``matplotlib.style.use('ggplot')`` for ggplot-style plots.
+For example you could write ``matplotlib.style.use("ggplot")`` for ggplot-style plots.

-You can see the various available style names at ``matplotlib.style.available`` and it's very easy to try them out.
+You can see the various available style names at ``matplotlib.style.available`` and it"s very easy to try them out.

 General plot style arguments